 Walk walk walk!
 Get someone in your family to do some walking before and after you eat.
 Even if it's going outside to watch the kids make a thanksgiving fort!
 If we stuff our faces and don't stay active and then increase our alcohol and sugar content that is a recipe for disaster.
 It's no wonder that November - January is the biggest months for increased old and flu cases and other illnesses.
 This is the time to take a cup of tea with you on your walk to help break down the proteins of the smoked turkey you just ate!
 Staying active will help us to maintain a healthy weight during the holidays!

 Using Papaya in Your Holiday Recipes

 Last year I did something crazy!
-I added two tablespoons of papaya leaf liquid extract to my Thanksgiving Turkey brine.
+I added two tablespoons of papaya leaf liquid extract to my Thanksgiving Turkey Brine.
 Oh man!
 Was it SOOOOO delicious and guess what?
-It was the most moist, most tender melt in your mouth turkey I have EVER made.
+It was the moistest, most tender melt in your mouth turkey I have EVER made.
 Everyone was happy and asking for the secret recipe!
 Make your brine as usual and just add 1-2 TBLS of liquid papaya leaf extract, you won't be disappointed.
 Try this one as well.

 Papaya Recipe: Holiday Papaya Cider: